gabibdods/FirForge/README.md

 ### Hardware Timing Is Absolute

 - Timing violations in an FPGA project are not bugs—they're failed logic promises.
-This project taught the value of static timing analysis and constraint management.
+This project taught the value of static timing analysis and constraint management

 ### Simulation Isn’t Optional

-- Pre-synthesis simulation using testbenches was crucial for early-stage validation and dramatically reduced downstream debugging.
+- Pre-synthesis simulation using testbenches was crucial for early-stage validation and dramatically reduced downstream debugging

 ---